 In a few words, the big commercial banks and brokers at the cost of the investor and pension funds, in other words, it is a move against the very people who Trump vowed to save.

 Goldman Sachs along with JP Morgan argued that they were too constraint by a system put in place by the Dodd-Frank Act.
-So with Goldman Sachs alumni occupying every important financial position in Trump's administration which in reality is about cutting out the middleman (the lobbyist) and going direct (they are now in Trump's cabinet), it becomes clear that the big banks would legislate to roll back the rule to ensure their profits.
+So with Goldman Sachs alumni occupying every important financial position in Trump's administration which in reality is about cutting out the middleman (the lobbyist) and going direct (they are now in Trump's cabinet), it becomes clear that the big banks would legislate to roll back the rule to ensure their gains.

 But what happens when greed in the greediest place on the planet (Wall Street) is left unchecked?